 - University of San Diego (J.D.
 2018; Member, Law Review); Purdue University (M.S. in Electrical and Computer Engineering 2014); Clarkson University (B.S. in Electrical Engineering 2010)

-- California, U.S. District Court for the Southern District of California, and registered to practice before the United States Patent and Trademark Office
+- District of Columbia, California, U.S. District Court for the Southern District of California, and registered to practice before the United States Patent and Trademark Office